CFT-HY/HILA/docs/mainpage.md

 A new backend should implement at least the [field storage](@ref MyASTVisitor::field_storage) class.
 The new file needs to be included in `libraries/plumbing/field_storage.h`.

-Finally, `libraries/platforms` has a collection of makefiles, chosen by the `PLATFORM` flag in the standard Makefile.
+Finally, `libraries/platforms` has a collection of makefiles, chosen by the `ARCH` flag in the standard Makefile.
 These include combinations of a specific system and a backend.
 New backend requires a new makefile that defines the necessary flags to produce and compile the correct code.